Navi Mumbai: Airports

-The Navi Mumbai International Airport is being constructed in southern Panvel near Ulwe.
+The Navi Mumbai International Airport is located near Ulwe.

-The ₹16700 crore project is being executed by Navi Mumbai International Airport Limited (NMIAL), a special-purpose vehicle formed by the Adani Airports Holdings Limited and CIDCO.
+The ₹16700 crore project was executed by Navi Mumbai International Airport Limited (NMIAL), a special-purpose vehicle formed by the Adani Airports Holdings Limited and CIDCO.
 It is being built in three phases.
-The first phase features Terminal 1, designed to handle 20 million passengers annually.
+The first phase, now complete, features Terminal 1, designed to handle 20 million passengers annually.
 The foundation stone for the project was laid by Prime Minister Narendra Modi on 18 February 2018, and construction was started in August 2021.
-Phase 1 was inaugurated on 8 October 2025 by Prime Minister Narendra Modi, although flights have not begun.
-Following testing, operations are aimed to commence by the end of 2025.
+Phase 1 was inaugurated on 8 October 2025 by Prime Minister Narendra Modi, and flights commenced on 25 December 2025.
 NMIA is set to become the first airport in the country with multimodal connectivity through metro, rail and road.
 The airport will be connected to three roads: NH 4B (348), the Sion Panvel Highway and through MTHL.
 The railway connection will be through Targhar railway station, and metro connectivity will be via Mumbai Metro Line 8 (Gold Line) and the Navi Mumbai Metro Line 1.

+Another major airport serving Navi Mumbai is the Chatrapati Shivaji Maharaj International Airport in Mumbai, which is the main Airport with International connections around the world.

 Metro

 The Navi Mumbai Metro is a new rapid transit system serving the city.
 A network of as many as five lines has been planned, of which four lines will be constructed by CIDCO in the Navi Mumbai south region, while the second and third lines of the metro system will be constructed by NMMC and MMRDA, respectively.
 The first line of the metro system was completed by CIDCO and was opened to the public on 17 November 2023, after several delays spanning for around a decade due to various construction and land acquisition issues.
 This line includes three phases.
 In the first phase, the line joins the CBD Belapur station on the Mumbai suburban railway and Pendhar village.
-In the second phase, the line will join Taloja MIDC and Khandeshwar node (which will be extended to the newly inaugurated Navi Mumbai International Airport in Ulwe node of the city), and in the third phase, the line will link the Pendhar and Taloja MIDC metro stations.
+In the second phase, the line will join Taloja MIDC and Khandeshwar node (which will be extended to the newly inaugurated Navi Mumbai International Airport in Ulwe, and in the third phase, the line will link the Pendhar and Taloja MIDC metro stations.
 The cost of the metro project has risen from 4,163 crore for 21.45 km in 2011 to 8,904 crore for 26.26 km in 2018.

-Other infrastructure

-The city boasts a reliable supply of electricity from various sources, and excellent motoring conditions, with numerous flyovers, broad roads, and parking lots.
-A hovercraft service from Vashi to Colaba and the CBD to Colaba did not succeed due to the high cost of tickets and maintenance.
-CIDCO is planning to relaunch its hovercraft service from Vashi, Belapur, Nerul and Airoli to Gateway of India.